Klosmi/WP-dev/WPDevNotes.md

 }
 ```
 💡 If we want to apply padding on the y axis of an element we can omit the "right" and "left" properties.

+Global vs Block-level Spacing:
+- The global settings under "spacing" (like "margin": true and "padding": true) enable users to configure margin and padding for all blocks that support these properties.

+- The styles section in the "styles" object is used to set default values for specific blocks.
+For example, if you want to define specific margins or paddings for a particular block (like a paragraph or image), you can set them in this "styles" section.

 ---